Léon Baréty: National politics (1919–41)

 Baréty was elected deputy for the Alpes-Maritimes on 16 November 1919 on the Left Democratic Republican list.

 He was reelected on the same list on 11 May 1924.

 He was a member of the colonial group in the Chamber of Deputies.

 He became vice-president of this group, and president of the Morocco and Tunisia group.

 Baréty felt that different forms of rule should be used for different cultural groups, and should be compatible with the local beliefs, laws and customs.

 In 1924 he pointed out the dilemma of education in the colonies.
 He said "it would be criminal to leave our native subjects in ignorance".

 On the other hand, education might "create rebels, discontented, déclassé natives ... plant seeds of rancor in the people who prepare to revolt."

 He recommended a policy of association rather than assimilation.

 Baréty was reelected on the Left Republicans list on 22 April 1928.

 He was under-secretary of state for Public Education, responsible for technical education, in the first cabinet of André Tardieu (13 November 1929 – 21 February 1930).

 He was under-secretary of state for the Budget in the second Tardieu cabinet from 2 March 1930 to 14 December 1930.

 He was elected president of the general council of the Alpes-Maritimes in 1932.

 In 1932 he published la France au Maroc (France in Morocco), which won awards from the Académie française and the Académie des sciences morales et politiques.

 Baréty was reelected to the Chamber of Deputies on the Left Republicans list on 1 May 1932.

 He was reelected on the list of the Left Republican and Radical Independent Alliance on 26 April 1936.

 He was Minister of Industry and Commerce in the cabinet of Paul Reynaud from 18 May 1940 to 5 June 1940.

-He voted in favor of giving Marshal Philippe Pétain full powers on 10 July 1940.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

 Baréty was appointed a member of the Vichy national council during the German occupation of France.

 He said later, "I did not refuse my appointment to this Council because I thought I would be able to bring to the Government the voice of the country's complaints—and that is what I did."